yann-ybi/Data-Structure-Algorithms-02/README.md

-# (University of Rhode Island CSC212: Data structure and algorithms)
+# University of Rhode Island | Data structure and algorithms
 # Homework Assignment 2 Program

 The goal of this assignment is to review the use of *classes* and *dynamic arrays* in `C++`, both in the context of a *maze generation* application.
 The assignment is worth a total of 120 points.
 If you have any questions or need any help, please visit us during office hours and/or post questions on EdStem.